Sannya-Wasim/Sannya-Wasim/README.md

 - 🌱 I’m currently a Bytewise fellow in **MERN Stack Domain.**

+- 🔭 I’m currently working as Web Developer internee at **UTech Services**

 - 👨‍💻 All of my projects are available at [https://github.com/Sannya-Wasim](https://github.com/Sannya-Wasim)

 - 📫 How to reach me **sannya.wasim01@gmail.com**